lyingninja/lyingninja/README.md

 - 👋 Hi, I’m @lyingninja
 - 👀 I’m interested in playing sports ,eating, 😴 and also 😅😅coding
 - 🌱 I’m currently learning ...
 - 📫 How to reach me.
-       facebook-Ayush Raj.
        Insta-@mr__shirker